Oxford XL Barrel Canopy

 Substantial columns enable eaves heights to be matched with virtually any adjoining building.

-- Size: The maximum width for the Duxford is around 15m but each canopy as fabricated to suit the clients requirements.
+- Size: The maximum width for the Oxford is around 15m but each canopy is fabricated to suit the clients requirements

-- Applicable Standards: BS6399 Pt.2 - Wind & Snow Loadings; BS5950 - Structural Use of Steelwork in Buildings
+- Applicable Standards: CE Marked structural steel fabricated in accordance with BS EN1090, Designed in accordance with BS EN 1990,91,92,93 for Wind & Snow Loadings (replaced BS6399 Pt.2 - Wind & Snow Loadings; BS5950 - Structural Use of Steelwork in Buildings)

 - Roof Shape: Low Rise Barrel Vault